awslabs/aws-athena-query-federation/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots / Exceptions / Errors**
 If applicable, add screenshots, exception stack traces, or error messages to help explain your problem.
+Stack traces for exceptions thrown by your Connector can be found in CloudWatch Logs under the 'aws/lambda/<Lambda_function_name>' log group.

 **Connector Details (please complete the following information):**
  - Version: [e.g. 2020.04.01]